jolin-yang/Human-Activity-Classifier/README.md

 ## 🚀 **Next Steps**

 - Consider ensemble models to improve accuracy.

+- Retraining all our models using the features from one round of feature engineering.

 - **Deploy machine learning model on a user-friendly interface.**
   1. Finalize model and pre-processing: use our Logistic Regression model